Skip to main content

 While few facilities offer the delicate surgery, only one has two decades of experience providing VEPTR surgery to children with TIS, and where the surgeons were trained by the physician/inventor of the VEPTR: Children’s Hospital of Philadelphia.

 In December 2018, 5-month-old Bubba was transferred from a hospital in Virginia to the Wyss/Campbell Center for Thoracic Insufficiency Syndrome at CHOP.
-Therasa and Bubba met with Orthopaedic Surgeon Jason B. Anari, MD.
+Therasa and Bubba met with Orthopedic Surgeon Jason B. Anari, MD.
 After an examination and testing, Dr. Anari agreed VEPTR surgery would offer Bubba the best chance for a fuller life.

 VEPTR surgery for TIS